Contact: Support@AthleticQuickness.com

 Why Sprinting Is Not Just Push And Recovery

-Most sprint models describe running as push, recover, then push again.
-But AQ explains why sprinting depends on the pushing leg, swing leg, arms, and torso all supporting each other simultaneously so aggressive movement can continue smoothly from step to step.
+Many sprint explanations describe running as push, recover, and push again.
+AQ explains why sprinting is better understood as the pushing side, swing side, arms, and torso working together simultaneously during the current stride.

 why the body will down regulate speed